Grossglockner Races: 1938

 racing car was also used in the three Glockner races.

 Grossglockner on August 26, 1938.
 The field of participants was not very large – motor-sport was simply very expensive!
 Sepp Hofmann from Salzburg on a private BMW 500 R 51 SS provided one of the two sensations among motorcycle-racing participants in the second Grossglockner race.

-The first was that Ewald Kluge (Germany) rode in the worst possible weather the best motorcycle time of 68,46 km per hour and thus became the “German Hill Climb Champion”.
-And that with only a 250cc DKW racing motorcycle!
-It should be mentioned that the “German Hill Climb Champion” title was given to the rider achieving the best overall time, independent of the racing class.
-Kluge rode up the mountain in an overall time (two heats) of 22:05,2 minutes.
-The second sensation was that the private rider, Sepp Hofmann, with an overall time of 24:38,2 minutes, won in the half-litre class ahead of the DKW works rider, Bungerz.
+The first was that Ewald Kluge (Germany) rode in suboptimal weather, used a 250cc DKW racing motorcycle, and achieved the best motorcycle time of 68.45km per hour and thus became the “German Hill Climb Champion”.
+The “German Hill Climb Champion” title was given to the rider achieving the best overall time, independent of the racing class.
+Kluge rode up the mountain in an overall time (two heats) of 22:05.20 minutes.
+The second sensation was that the private rider, Sepp Hofmann, with an overall time of 24:38.20 minutes, won in the half-litre class ahead of the DKW works rider, Bungerz.

 The course length in 1938 was 12,5 km; one drove twice from the Ferleitentoll gate to the Fuscher Törl.
 As the winner of the 350cc class, brand colleague Sissi Wünsche (Germany), achieved a time of only 23:12,1 minutes.
 This was because bad weather hindered fast riding during the event.
 The newly minted European dirt-track champion, Martin Schneeweiss from Vienna, Austria, disappointed the spectators.
 He had been taken into the BMW works team that year, but could not get along with the supercharged boxer.
 He already had “dismounted” in the Grand Prix of Germany in Hohenstein, which also happened to him on the Grossglockner.

 Hans Stuck became the “German Hill Climb Champion” in an Auto Union with an overall time of 20:10 minutes (74,67 km per hour) ahead of Hermann Lang and Manfred von Brauchitsch (both in Mercedes-Benz).